Make a Gift to the Institute of Urban Studies

 Allison Thompson, Director, Cedar Hill Economic Development Corporation "[IUS] retreat facilitation services and reporting have provided the CEDC with a valuable product that already is being used by the board as a working tool for achieving board goals."

-Bob Stimson, President, Oak Cliff Chamber of Commerce "The aim is to help people get started in the development process.
+Bob Stimson, Former President, Oak Cliff Chamber of Commerce "The aim is to help people get started in the development process.
 Many times, people don't know what to do, where to go.
 We believe this storefront will become that place to start, some place business and development representatives can go to for answers."

 Jeffrey Lyons, Development Services Director, City of Palestine "I wanted to take an opportunity to express my gratitude to [the] staff at the University of Texas at Arlington Institute of Urban Studies for their work on the City of Palestine's Comprehensive Plan.
 The updated plan was comprehensive and multi-faceted.
 The goals and strategies for achieving the results developed during the citizen input session were well thought out and provide a clear path to ultimately guiding the city to realization of the public's vision."

-Ray Long, Mayor, City of Vidor "I thought it was excellent work, and they did a great job of explaining their plan.
+Ray Long, Former Mayor, City of Vidor "I thought it was excellent work, and they did a great job of explaining their plan.
 We will use their [comprehensive land use] plan as a basis for our zoning plan later this year."

-Bill Shipp, City Manager, City of Royce City "Strategic planning brought the council together to think long range, plan systematically and set strategic priorities for the upcoming budget."
+Bill Shipp, Former City Manager, City of Royce City "Strategic planning brought the council together to think long range, plan systematically and set strategic priorities for the upcoming budget."